lukehsiao/CribSense/docs/setup/troubleshooting.md

     -   Is there a moving shadow within the frame?
     -   Is there flickering or changing lighting?
     -   Is CribSense mounted to a stable surface (e.g. something that won't shake if people are walking by it)?
+    -   Is there any other sources of movement in the frame (mirrors catching reflections, etc)?

 ### CribSense is NOT detecting motion even though there is motion